 Ethical review process for each Australian state and territory

-The Victorian and Queensland Departments of Health and the NSW Ministry of Health have signed a Memorandum of Understanding (MOU) and have introduced mutual acceptance of ethical and scientific review in public hospitals for multicentre clinical trials being conducted in more than one of these states.
+The Victorian, South Australian and Queensland Departments of Health, and the NSW Ministry of Health have signed a Memorandum of Understanding (MOU) to introduce the National Mutual Acceptance (NMA) of ethical and scientific review for multi-centre clinical trials being conducted in public hospitals in more than one of these states.

 Each Australian state has an ethical review process and information is available from the State and Territory website links below.